 Though there is an amazing selection of well-crafted "boutique" handmade mics out there you can be assured of the quality from respected manufacturers that have been around forever, like:

-Shure, Sennheiser, Audio Technica, Neumann, CAD, AKG, Rode, Electro Voice, or Telefunken, to name a few.
+Shure, Sennheiser, Audio-Technica, Neumann, CAD Audio, AKG, Rode, or Electro Voice, to name a few.

 For musical reproduction the most common types are: